kgryte/backbone-and-d3/README.md

 Recently, the idea of reusable charts has gained considerable traction.
 The primary aim is to develop a consistent chart API to facilitate code reuse and modularity.
 While several efforts have attempted to create reusable chart APIs building atop D3, most of these have followed a similar declarative paradigm, as originally outlined by <a href="http://bost.ocks.org/mike/chart/" target="_blank">Mike Bostock</a>, D3's principle maintainer.
 This approach has its merits, allowing a consistent API through closures.

 Nevertheless, the closure approach requires that we first define exactly what can and what cannot be accessible.
 Once defined, the result is a monolithic function encompassing all behavior and the only way of changing behavior is by directly modifying the source code.
-In constract, we may prefer an approach which permits extensibility, similar to that which we find in OOP paradigm class hierarchies.
+In contrast, we may prefer an approach which permits extensibility, similar to that which we find in OOP paradigm class hierarchies.

 Backbone provides such facilities through its `extend' method.
 Hence, we may ask whether we can leverage Backbone and D3 to create a framework which explicitly separates concerns pertaining to data models and views and explicitly addresses the layered nature of statistical graphics.